ramekstrom/ramekstrom.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-My name is [Ram Ekstrom](https://lsa.umich.edu/math/people/phd-students/rekstrom.html) and I am a fourth year PhD candidate at the [University of Michigan](https://lsa.umich.edu/math).
-My advisor is [Stephen DeBacker](https://dept.math.lsa.umich.edu/~smdbackr/) and I think about $p$-adic reductive groups, harmonic analysis, and Bruhat–Tits theory.
+My name is [Ram Ekstrom](https://lsa.umich.edu/math/people/phd-students/rekstrom.html) and I am a fourth year PhD student at the [University of Michigan](https://lsa.umich.edu/math).
+My advisor is [Stephen DeBacker](https://dept.math.lsa.umich.edu/~smdbackr/) and I think about matters related to $p$-adic reductive groups, harmonic analysis, and Bruhat–Tits theory.

 I obtained my M.Sc through the [Marjorie Lee Browne Scholars Program](https://lsa.umich.edu/math/graduates/GraduateStudentHandbook/the-marjorie-lee-browne-scholars-program.html) in 2022.
 Before that I was an undergraduate at the [University of Colorado](https://www.colorado.edu/math/).